brandur/sorg/content/fragments/mongo-durability.md

-In 1.8 journaling was added, but still came with a caveat: it was only synced to disk on a regular "commit interval" of ~100 ms. Once again, a crash would cause the loss of any data that wasn't written during that interval.
+In 1.8 journaling was added, but still came with a caveat: it was only synced to disk on a regular "commit interval" of ~100 ms. Once again, a crash would cause the loss of any data that hadn't yet been written during the current interval.
 A second `WriteConcern` option called `j` (for "journaling"; the first is named `w`) was added that lets clients specify that they want to wait for the journal to sync to disk before returning.

 ## A more durable future (#future)